Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Introduction

-Based on the MPA strategy, we first revisit the Pinhole-to-Panoramic (\textsc{Pin2Pan}) paradigm as previous works~\cite{densepass,omnirange}, by considering the label-rich pinhole images as the source domain and the label-scare panoramic images as the target domain.
-Furthermore, a new dataset (SynPASS) with $9,080$ synthetic panoramic images is created by using the CARLA simulator~\cite{carla}.
-Our SynPASS dataset brings two benefits: (1) The large-scale annotations enable training data-hungry models for panoramic semantic segmentation; (2) A new Synthetic-to-Real (\textsc{Syn2Real}) domain adaptive panoramic segmentation scenario is established.
-As shown in Fig.~\ref{fig:da_settings1}, to realize holistic scene understanding via panoramic semantic segmentation, we thoroughly investigate the two adaptation paradigms.
-The feature distributions of the \emph{sidewalk} class from two source (S1, S2) and one target (T) domains are presented in Fig.~\ref{fig:da_settings2}, and the \emph{floor} class from indoor domains are in Fig.~\ref{fig:da_settings3}.
-Upon close inspection, two insights become clear: (1) The marginal distributions of the synthetic and real domains are close in one dimension (\eg, the shape), whereas the marginal distributions in another dimension (\eg, the appearance) are far apart.
+Based on the MPA strategy, we first revisit the Pinhole-to-Panoramic (\textsc{Pin2Pan}) paradigm as previous works~\cite{densepass,omnirange}, by considering the label-rich pinhole images as the source domain and the label-scare panoramic images as the target domain. {Furthermore, a new dataset (SynPASS) with $9,080$ synthetic panoramic images is created, which brings two benefits}: (1) The large-scale annotations enable training data-hungry models for panoramic semantic segmentation; (2) A new Synthetic-to-Real (\textsc{Syn2Real}) domain adaptive panoramic segmentation scheme is established apart from \textsc{Pin2Pan}. {Based on the new dataset, we thoroughly investigate the two adaptation paradigms in both indoor and outdoor scenarios (Fig.~\ref{fig:da_settings1}).} {The feature distributions of the \emph{sidewalk} class from two sources (S1, S2) and one target (T) domains are presented in Fig.~\ref{fig:da_settings2}, and the \emph{floor} class from indoor domains are in Fig.~\ref{fig:da_settings3}.} Upon close inspection, two insights become clear: (1) The marginal distributions of the synthetic and real domains are close in one dimension (\eg, the shape), whereas the marginal distributions in another dimension (\eg, the appearance) are far apart.
 (2) The patterns are reversed between the pinhole and panoramic domains.
 The insights are intuitive and consistent with common observations, as objects (\eg, \emph{sidewalks} or \emph{floors}) in synthetic- and real images are shape-deformed, while real pinhole- and panoramic images are similar in appearance.
 We unfold a comprehensive discussion and results in Sec.~\ref{sec:pin2pan_and_syn2real_adaptation}.